 When it comes to outdoor events, festivals, concerts, and celebrations, October is one of the busiest months of the year in the greater Phoenix area.
-Whether you need to find a pumpkin to carve or a haunted house to explore to put you in the Halloween spirit, there are plenty of activities to enjoy on your trip to Phoenix this fall.
+Whether you need to find a pumpkin to carve or a haunted house to explore, there are plenty of activities to enjoy on your trip to Phoenix this fall.

 Live music, entertainment, and prize giveaways take place on the second Friday of every month on Main Street in Downtown Mesa.
 This outdoor street party features a different theme every month and in 2018, the October theme is "Nightmare on Main."

 You can expect more than 40 artist and vendor booths alongside creepy costumes and decorations to transform this tranquil town center into a spooky market and street fair.
 Visit the 2nd Friday Night Out website for more information on performances, vendors, and this year's themes.

 The Arizona State University (A.S.U.)
 School of Music presents concerts at a variety of venues across the Valley of the Sun each year, including at the Scottsdale Center for the Performing Arts on select Monday evenings.
 For a full list of performances in October, visit the A.S.U.
 School of Music events' calendar.

 Watch a Sporting Event at Area Stadiums and Arenas